Accounting Technology banner image Accounting Technology banner image Accounting Technology banner image

 Mount Saint Vincent University, Halifax, N.S.
 Bachelor of Business Administration Graduates who meet MSVU entrance requirements receive two years of credit toward a Bachelor of Business Administration degree.

-Mount Saint Vincent University, Halifax, N.S.
+University of New Brunswick - Saint John, NB, Saint John, N.B.
 Bachelor of Applied Management Graduates with a 70% average are granted two years of credit toward a Bachelor of Applied Management degree.

 University of Prince Edward Island, Charlottetown, P.E.I.
 Bachelor of Business Administration Graduates who meet the UPEI entrance requirements receive up to 30 credit hours toward a Bachelor of Business Administration degree.